graphcore/examples/applications/popart/bert/tests/unit/weight_loading/tensorflow/README.md

 # Graphcore

-## Tensorflow Checkpoint/Frozen Graph loader unit test
+## TensorFlow Checkpoint/Frozen Graph loader unit test

 To run this test, you need to provide a checkpoint and a BERT config file.
 You can also optionally provide a frozen graph to test the frozen-graph loading